craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Nations/Holyl'nds/Holdings/The Holy City of Kanielkiln.md

 # The Holy City of Kanielkiln

-A vast tiered city in the [[The Holy'lnds|Lands of the Great White Flame]] the top of which holds in reverence the Blackened Brazier, in which The Great White Flame resides.
+A vast tiered city in the [[The Holyl'nds|Lands of the Great White Flame]] the top of which holds in reverence the Blackened Brazier, in which The Great White Flame resides.
 This is the flame from which all other tendered flames are lit, and the others from these.
 The tiers of the city loosely follow the [[The Church of the White Flame#Castes|Castes System]].

 ## Physicality of the Holding